08.14.12 Truth & Wisdom

 It suddenly dawned on me that all this oppression and annihilation bore a gift for me: the gift of self-liberation.

 Don’t we all oppress, sabotage, censor and scare ourselves daily in some shape or form?
-Are we truly waiting for any one person, regime or job to do it for us?
+Are we truly waiting for any one person, system or job to do it for us?
 We do it to ourselves every day whether it’s by believing we are not enough or by being afraid to live our true potential and dreams.

 So I choose today to accept this gift and to see this kingdom as a land of blessings and opportunities, for the challenges it offers me are a mirror of what I choose to never inflict on myself again.

-Living in Saudi Arabia has pushed me to look inward because there’s literally nowhere else to go.
+Living in Saudi Arabia has pushed me to look inward because there’s nowhere else to go.
 I guess the desert has much to teach us, namely what it means to be a nomad.
 Nomads travel the desert to flee drought, sand storms and other natural threats.
 But the real lesson here seems to be how to become an “inner nomad”.
 Not navigating outside factors but rather traveling within ourselves, discovering our internal landscape, understanding it, caring for it without running away from it or judging it as a drought, sandstorm or other threat.

 It cannot be a coincidence that upon moving to Saudi, we found ourselves living on a charming little street called “Nomad Trail”.
 It seems inner travel is my destiny at this time in my life.
 It’s drafting me into surrender, acceptance and finally, I hope, into unconditional self-love.
 I shall oblige.